jadob/jadob/README.md

 ## Introduction

-Jadob is a PHP7 application framework, based on Symfony components.
+Jadob is a PHP8 application framework, based on Symfony components.
 It comes with the most important stuff needed to start developing your PHP project.
-Jadob uses Twig for templating and Doctrine ORM/DBAL/ODM for SQL and MongoDB databases support.
+Jadob uses Twig for templating and Doctrine ORM/DBAL for SQL databases support.

 ## Requirements

-- PHP 8.1.0 or higher
+- PHP 8.2.0 or higher

 ## Things that need to be done before `1.0.0` release